Analysis | Trump’s war with Fauci shows how he and his campaign point in different directions

 On pandemic-related questions, though, the doctor has a much better win-loss record than Trump’s.
 Like other officials, Fauci recommended against mask-wearing early on, in part out of concern that Americans would snatch up high-quality masks needed by medical professionals.
 Global health experts are now less likely to recommend halting economic activity, which, like changes in understanding about the utility of masks, is in large part a function of our having learned more about the virus.
 We now know that measures aimed at limiting the spread can prevent having to shut down entirely, something that, seven months ago, was unclear.

-So Trump wasn’t “right” about efforts to contain the virus, given that his response wasn’t we can avoid lockdowns if we practice social distancing and mask-wearing.
-His response was just go back to normal overlaid with masks are kind of for nerds.
+So Trump wasn’t “right” about efforts to contain the virus, given that his response wasn’t: We can avoid lockdowns if we practice social distancing and mask-wearing.
+His response was: Just go back to normal, overlaid with Masks are kind of for nerds.

 Trump’s campaign very much wants Trump to put all of that aside and present an image of a thoughtful leader listening to experts, with whom he operates in a world of mutual trust.
 But Trump has worked to foster skepticism of Fauci among his political base and relishes getting into public fights with his critics.
-So instead of trying to appeal to voters who might be on the fence by promoting the idea that he’s worked hand-in-hand with scientists, the president is more eager to bash Fauci publicly.
+So instead of trying to appeal to voters who might be on the fence by promoting the idea that he has worked hand-in-hand with scientists, the president is more eager to bash Fauci publicly.

-His campaign’s making a play aimed at getting him more votes.
+His campaign is making a play aimed at getting him more votes.
 Trump is aiming at rally cheers, thumbs-up tweets and approving nods from Sean Hannity.

 That isn’t without its own strategy.
 Since the earliest days of the Republican primary contest in 2016, Trump has had a single-minded focus on fostering energy among his most fervent supporters.
 He believes that amping up turnout from his base combined with the natural tendency of more-skeptical Republicans to vote for the Republican candidate is enough to win the presidency.
 It worked in 2016, after all, so he’s trying the same strategy again.